Gas supply shocks, uncertainty and price setting: evidence from Italian firms: Italian Gas Infrastructure and Firm-Level Expectations Data

-The observed patterns suggest the presence of a cost-push narrative during the European energy crisis that followed the post-pandemic recovery: raw material and intermediate input costs are cited as primary pricing drivers starting in 2021, followed by labor costs and demand pressures.
-Notably, inflation expectations themselves become a significant pricing factor only around 2022, suggesting that as firms observed widespread price increases, expectations began feeding directly into their own pricing decisions.
-Given the prominence of input costs—particularly energy-related raw materials—as key drivers of pricing behavior during this period, this motivates our focus on examining the effects of natural gas price shocks on firm-level outcomes.
+It is important to note that firms are informed about the previous month level of inflation in the moment they are interviewed, as this information is reported in the survey questionnaire.
+The question about firms' expected level of prices remained mostly unchanged since the start of the survey, with the following rough formulation:

+\begin{quote} \textit{Last month, the consumer inflation rate, measured by the twelve-month change in the Harmonised Index of Consumer Prices, was equal to XX\% in Italy and to YY\% in the euro area.
+What will be the consumer inflation rate in Italy in 12 months?} \end{quote}

-\paragraph{Firms expectations and price setting} In this paragraph, we report firms' one-year-ahead inflation expectations, their expected price changes over the same horizon, and their actual price changes during the current year.
-Starting from the third quarter of 2012, an important innovation was introduced in the survey.
-Prior to this change, all participating firms were informed about the current level of inflation, which was reported in the survey questionnaire.
-Since 2012Q3, the sample size has been increased and firms have been randomly assigned to two groups: one receiving updated information about current inflation, and the other receiving no such information.
-Due to the length of the sample size, the aggregate statistics we report are those related to firms which have been updated about the current level of prices.
-It is then not surprising that the average annual inflation expectations reported in \autoref{figura 8} is closely tied to realized inflation.\footnote{This stress the importance of informational frictions and inattention as key sources of bias in inflation expectations.}
+As shown by \cite{CGR2020}, this affects the way in which the firms' answer about their inflation expectations, but the effects on firms' pricing decisions should be negligible and not statistically significant.\footnote{Since 2012Q3, the sample size has been increased and firms have been randomly assigned to two groups: one receiving updated information about current inflation, and the other receiving no such information.
+Due to the length of the sample size, the aggregate statistics we report are those related to firms which have been updated about the current level of prices.}

-However, it is possible to observe a detachment from actual realizations during periods characterized by huge levels of economic distress.
-During the Lehman crisis of 2008 and the sovereign debt crisis firms tend to over predict inflation, while in the aftermath of the COVID pandemic they massively under predicted it.

-\autoref{figura 9} shows the average firms' expectations for their own prices in the upcoming year, as well as the annual change in the price they charge.
-In general, these measures are lower than actual inflation.
-Both of them increase after 2020.
-Expected price changes peaked in 2022, in correspondence of Russian invasion of Ukraine and the start of the European energy crisis, while realized prices adjusted more sluggishly.
-Notably, both expected and realized prices remained at an higher level with respect to realized HICP.

-\paragraph{Inflation uncertainty} To measure firms' inflation uncertainty, we adopt the approach proposed by \cite{binder2017measuring}, which exploits the well-documented tendency of survey respondents to provide round-number forecasts when they face greater uncertainty.
-This method yields an index that captures the proportion of likely uncertain firms in each survey wave.
-Since firms are informed about current price levels at the time of the interview, our index isolates doubts about future inflation, abstracting from any confusion about the current state of prices. \autoref{figura 2} reports inflation uncertainty index between the last quarter of 1999 and the second quarter of 2025.